-What is it, how is it calculated and when will you have to start paying it?
+What Corporation Tax is, how it is calculated and when your small business will you have to start paying it?

-What is the rate for a small business?
+What is the Corporation Tax rate for a small business?

-The rate which is most likely to apply to you is the small profits rate of 20%; this applies to companies with annual profits of £300,000 or less.
+The Corporation Tax rate which is most likely to apply to you is the small profits rate of 20%; this applies to companies with annual profits of £300,000 or less.

-The other principle rate applies to firms with profits of £1.5m or more; this is known as the main rate, and it stands at 23% (set to change to 21% in 2014).
+The other principle rate applies to firms with profits of £1.5m or more; this is known as the main rate, and it stands at 20%.

 If your profits fall between £300,000 and £1.5m, you’ll have to pay the main rate.
 However, you can apply for marginal relief, which means that your corporation tax bill is reduced by a certain amount, which depends on the precise amount of profit you make.